rust-master/Flutter_Login_App/README.md

-# flutterloginapp
+# Flutter Login App UI

-<b>A new Flutter application.<b>
+<b>Flutter Login Application<b>
 <img src="fl.png"  width="1000" height="250" >
 <img src="flutterAppUI.jpeg"  width="310" height="500" >

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter development.

 A few resources to get you started if this is your first Flutter project: